abalomenos/pebblebrookmanor/README.md

 # Pebblebrook Manor
-POebblebrook Manor is a venue management Web app that uses Node.js, Exrpess.js, Handlebars and MySQL.
+Pebblebrook Manor is a venue management Web app that uses Node.js, Exrpess.js, Handlebars, and MySQL.
 Users are able to reserve a ballroom of their choice to reserve.
 Management is able to confirm the reservation and adjust in real time the venue layout for any specific reservation.
-For convinience, there is no login so both the customer view and management view are accessible for testing purposes.
+For convenience, there is no login so both the customer view and management view are accessible for testing purposes.

 ## Technologies